gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 The CSV format allows an optional __header line__ appearing as the first line in the file.
 If present, it contains field names for each value in a record.
 This header line is very useful the labelling the data and **should almost always be present**.

 The CSV format is well supported, with CSV libraries available for almost every popular programming language.
-CSV is also really the only serialization format reviewed on this page which has good support in spreadsheet programs such as Excel.
+The popular data manipulation library `pandas` for Python can read in a CSV straight into a data table (called a `Dataframe`) with a simple one-line command of `pd.read_csv('myfile.csv')`.
+CSV is also really the only serialization format reviewed on this page which has good support in spreadsheet programs such as Excel (it is the only serialization format reviewed which makes sense to be read into Excel, as CSV enforces a tabular structure).

 For a human-readable format, CSV is quite concise (see the [File Size section](#file-size-comparison) for more info).
 However, it can be difficult to work out what column is what, especially when there are a large number of rows (there is only one header column right at the top of the file), there are a large number of columns (there is no requirement of the columns being equal-spaced, and so you end up counting the commas from the left), and/or if there are empty fields (i.e. `,,`).